Author name: admin

 You say it first (Copy + Add)

-“I can see rain.”
+“I can see a doctor’s waiting room.”

 👉 Then, depending on the age of your child, add one or more words: